ngld/knossos/README.md

 # Monorepo for Knossos and Nebula development

+## DISCLAIMER: This code is in pre-alpha stage

+I'm currently rewriting Knossos from scratch and as a result, this repository currently doesn't contain a functional mod manager.
+If you're just trying to run Knossos, please take a look at the [old repository](https://github.com/ngld/old-knossos).

+This repository contains the unfinished code for the next version and doesn't contain essential features like mod installation.
+You're welcome to test the software in its current state.
+Just please be aware of the limitations.

+I'll remove this notice once the basic mod manager functionality (mod install, update, remove, ...) has been implemented.

+## Overview

 Most of the source code is in the `packages` subdirectory.
 It also contains further documentation for the various packages.